jina-ai/jina/docs/cloud-nativeness/kubernetes.md

 (kubernetes)=
 # Deploy on Kubernetes

-This how-to will go through deploying a simple Flow using Kubernetes, customizing the Kubernetes configuration to your needs, and scaling Executors using replicas and shards.
+This how-to will go through deploying a Deployment and a simple Flow using Kubernetes, customizing the Kubernetes configuration to your needs, and scaling Executors using replicas and shards.

-Deploying a {class}`~jina.Flow` in Kubernetes is the recommended way to use Jina in production.

-Since a {class}`~jina.Flow` is composed of {class}`~jina.Executor`s which can run in different runtimes depending on how you deploy the Flow, Kubernetes can easily take over the lifetime management of Executors.
+Deploying Jina services in Kubernetes is the recommended way to use Jina in production because Kubernetes can easily take over the lifetime management of Executors and Gateways.

 ```{seelaso}
 This page is a step by step guide, refer to the {ref}`Kubernetes support documentation <kubernetes-docs>` for more details